 I will tailor my advice to the particulars of your situation and I will help you filter out unnecessary distractions and unhelpful rumors so we can focus on the big picture of applying as early as possible to your best schools with your best materials.

 Do not be surprised if we produce 20-30 versions of a single essay before we are satisfied.
 I will push you, but will never leave you stranded.
 You can expect an email response usually within a few hours, and edits usually within 48 hours, even during deadline season.

 TELL ME WHAT YOU’VE DONE AND I’LL TELL YOU WHO YOU ARE

-The most important questions I will ask you during our time working together is not “What did you accomplish?”, but rather “Why did you accomplish it?” and “How did you accomplish it?”
-Through these questions, we will uncover your decisions and actions that reveal your unique combination of strengths and weaknesses — and more importantly your awareness of your strengths and weaknesses — with an emphasis on the softskills (or lack thereof) that almost always determine success (or failure) in any human endeavor.
+The most important questions I will ask you during our time working together are not “What did you accomplish?”, but rather “Why did you accomplish it?” and “How did you accomplish it?”
+Through your answers, we will describe your decisions and actions that reveal your unique combination of strengths and weaknesses — and more importantly your awareness of your strengths and weaknesses — with an emphasis on the soft skills (or lack thereof) that almost always determine success (or failure) in any human endeavor.

 At the core of my consulting approach is a passion for helping people tell their best stories.
 I honed this instinct through my journalism training (M.A., UC Berkeley Graduate School of Journalism, full scholarship) and experience working for some of the best news organizations in the world.

 I got my start in admissions consulting in Japan, where I lived for seven years and where I established myself as one of the most successful consultants in the country, pioneering innovations such as flat-rate pricing and no-risk trial periods to provide clients with the most straightforward, comprehensive, and fair services possible.
 I now live just outside New York City and work with clients all over the world.